maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-19.md

 ### Motivation

 The native token is the token used by users of the Polygon PoS network to pay gas fees in order to transact.
 The present native token is redeemable for MATIC which was set as the native token upon genesis of the Polygon PoS network.
-Now that POL (address), the updated successor of MATIC, has been proposed, the authors propose setting it as the native token of the network via an upgrade of the Plasma Bridge in a maximally backward compatible manner.
+Now that POL (`0x455e53CBB86018Ac2B8092FdCd39d8444aFFC3F6`), the updated successor of MATIC, has been proposed, the authors propose setting it as the native token of the network via an upgrade of the Plasma Bridge in a maximally backward compatible manner.

 ### Definitions